 Kristina Rolander’s energizing neon creation takes you on a visually psychedelic ride through a place you’d least expect.

-Revered local artist John Kowalczyk transforms monotonous parking meters into fantastical creatures for the imagination.
+Revered local artists John Kowalczyk and Fred Kaems transform monotonous parking meters into fantastical creatures, Picasso-inspired faces, and abstract shapes for the imagination.

 Across from the Apple store, Kowalczyk continues charming the property with his surreal signature style of myth, math, and magic with the monster meter wall.